binary-koan/swen222-game/README.md

 **Important: The executables should both be run from the directory they are saved in - attempting to run from another directory will mean that images and sound files are not found.**

+For single player, run the SplashScreen class.
+Click on the panel, and then enter a valid game to load from and save to, or if that game does not exist a game to save to.
+Entering a player name that exists in a previous game will start you from that player.

+If you enter an IP and port, it will attempt to connect to a server.
+Entering just a game name will run singleplayer.
+Note that clients can connect, but cannot perform actions.
+Full functionality is not yet up and running.

+Click run the game.
+Navigate with arrow keys, and interact with the mouse.
+Save the game by clicking save in the drop down menu.

+Objective:

+Stop the ship crashing into the planet!
+The rogue super computer, JCN-9000, has taken over, and you must stop him.

 ### Server

 Usage: `java -jar server.jar`